radicalbiscuit/garnish/README.md

 not been commited to your repository.**  As per the MIT License, I am not responsible for any data loss that may occur as a result of using this tool.

-# TODO list:

-    - Add some unit tests
-    - Write documentation
-    - Add header-statements templates for more licenses
-    - Better code syntax detection?
-Filename suffix is not sufficient for perl/prolog .pl problem.
-    - Allow user-defined header notices
-    - Check for existence of headers before adding new ones

 # garnish - taking the work out of boilerplate licensing